Australia

 The limitation period may be extended in some circumstances, for example where someone with legal incapacity (such as a minor or a person of unsound mind) has entered into a contract.
 Some jurisdictions also permit for the limitation period to be extended at the court’s discretion.

 The process of litigation is broadly similar across Australian courts.
-Proceedings are initiated by a claim or application, which must be filed in the relevant court and served on all parties to the proceeding.
-Parties will then exchange pleadings (such as statements of claim, defenses, counterclaims, and replies) which define the parameters of the dispute between the parties and the specific issues which are to be proved by each party.
+Proceedings are initiated by a claim or application, which must be filed in the relevant court and by the initiating party on all parties to the proceeding.
+Parties will then exchange pleadings (such as statements of claim, defences, counterclaims, and replies) which define the parameters of the dispute between the parties and the specific issues which are to be proved by each party.
 Timeframes for the progression of litigation are found in the civil procedure rules applicable in each jurisdiction.
-Generally, a defense must be filed within 28 days of service of a statement of claim.
+Generally, a defence must be filed within 28 days of service of a statement of claim.

 For proceedings in the Federal Court, parties are required to file a genuine steps statement, which outlines the steps taken to make a sincere and genuine attempt to resolve the dispute prior to commencing litigation.
 Superior courts in the states may also require a party to litigation to provide details of attempts made to resolve a dispute before proceedings were commenced.